Jensen Motors Employees A-Z

 JIM F.H.
 BRANSON – MANAGER, SALES ADMINISTRATION

-Branson had been working for Coombes of Guildford before joining Jensen Motors Ltd in 1957.
+Branson’s father was a partner with the law firm, Linklater & Paines, and wished his son to follow in his footsteps.
+Branson was articled at L & P, but left shortly after his father died.
+After leaving the law firm, Branson joined Coombes of Guildford, before joining Jensen Motors Ltd in 1957.
+For a while he weekly commuted from Surrey to the Midlands, staying at the Station Hotel, Dudley.
+The family then moved into a house just outside Bromsgrove.
 By the beginning of the 1960s, Branson was promoted to Sales Manager, presumably on the retirment of Major Weir.
 When Graves joined the company in 1966, one of his first jobs was to make Branson redundant.
 Branson returned to Jensen Motors in 1968 after seeing an advert Sales Administration Manager.
-When Graves saw the application, he asked Tony Marshall (then ales Manager) if he would be happy for Branson to come back, since he had been made redundant from the position of Sales Manager.
+When Graves saw the application, he asked Tony Marshall (then Sales Manager) if he would be happy for Branson to come back, since he had been made redundant from the position of Sales Manager.
 Marshall had no problem with that, and Branson was accepted for the job.
 He remained with Jensen Motors until the end and then moved to International Motors as Administration Sales Manager.

 BARBARA CAMPBELL – ACCOUNTS DEPARTMENT